Icinga/icinga2/doc/1-about.md

 ## <a id="what-is-icinga2"></a> What is Icinga 2?

-Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages and generates performance data for reporting.
+Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.

-Scalable and extensible, Icinga 2 can monitor complex, large environments across multiple locations.
+Scalable and extensible, Icinga 2 can monitor large, complex environments across multiple locations.

 ## <a id="licensing"></a> Licensing